Baptism

 Children between the ages of 3 and 15 will need to attend a special course.
 This is held in consultation with the teacher of the programme and can be arranged through the parish office.

-Baptisms are usually held on Saturdays.
+Baptisms are mainly held on Saturdays.

-To register, please email the Parish Office ourladyoflourdes@xtra.co.nz
+For registration and booking, please email the Parish Office ourladyoflourdes@xtra.co.nz

 Eucharist